1990

 the uncommerciality of it.
 It was anything but music for the masses!"

-(The "connection" between DM and Metal are quite funny indeed.
-While Martin has
+By the way - the "connection" between DM and Metal is quite funny indeed.
+While

-his fun to name three DM-albums (Violator, Ultra and Exciter) in
+Martin had his bit of fun naming three DM-albums (Violator, Ultra and

-a "metalwise" way (there are lots of bands in the Metal-scene that are using
+Exciter) in a "metal" way (there are lots of bands in the Metal scene who

-these names as band-name or album-titles), you can find lots of DM-titles with
+use these names as a band name or an album title), but you can find lots of DM

-Metal-bands on the other hand.
-Just to give one example of many: In 1991
+titles used by Metal bands.
+Just to give one example of many: In 1991 the

-Massacra published an album with the title Enjoy The Violence.
-There is
+metal band Massacra released an album with the title Enjoy the Violence.

-also a Metal-tribute-album to DM with some amazing versions.
-When you talk to
+There is also a metal tribute album to DM with some amazing versions.
+When you talk

-"metalheads" you'll find lots who like DM because "they have substance".)
+to "metalheads" you'll find many who like DM because "they have substance".

 Alan: "There's much more humour than we're given credit for.
 Perhaps